 Is it possible that your probiotic could be making you sick?
 Sadly, it is!
-In this post I'll be touching on a fairly uncommon topic--low-histamine probiotics.
-So what is histamine and what does that has to do with probiotics?
-Let's find out.
+In this post about low-histamine probiotics, I’ll share what histamine is and what that has to do with probiotics, and why your probiotics might not be doing you any favors.

-Probiotics are something that's commonly accepted as being something that is good for everyone.
-Gut health is crucial for overall health and probiotics are beneficial bacteria that help to recolonize the gut to restore balance.
-So one would think that taking probiotics would always be a good thing.
+Probiotics are something that’s commonly accepted as being good for everyone.
+Gut health is crucial for overall health, and probiotics are beneficial bacteria that help to recolonize the gut to restore balance.
+So one would think that taking probiotics is always a good thing.
 Right?

 Wrong.